rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-13-rename-rustc-guide.md

 title: "The rustc-guide is now rustc-dev-guide"
 author: mark-i-m
 description: "the guide has been renamed"
-team: the rustc learning working group <https://www.rust-lang.org/governance/teams/compiler#wg-learning>
+team: the rustc rustc dev guide working group <https://www.rust-lang.org/governance/teams/compiler#wg-rustc-dev-guide>
 ---

 You may or may not be aware of two similarly named resources: